 Persistency Framework

 Persistency and detector conditions cover two essential areas for HEP data processing and analysis, namely the handling of the event data and detector conditions data of the LHC experiments.
 Event data, that record the signals left in the detectors by the particles generated in the LHC beam collisions, are generally stored in files, while conditions data, that record the experimental conditions (like voltages and temperatures) at the time the event data were collected, are commonly stored using relational database systems.
-In three of the LHC experiments (ATLAS, CMS and LHCb), some or all of these types of data are stored and accessed inside data processing jobs using one or more of the three software packages developed by the Persistency Framework [PERS-FRAME] project: CORAL, COOL and POOL.
+In three of the LHC experiments (ATLAS, CMS and LHCb), some or all of these types of data are stored and accessed inside data processing jobs using one or more of the three software packages developed by the Persistency Framework project: CORAL, COOL and POOL.

 The Persistency Framework software has been developed over several years (since 2003 for POOL, 2004 for CORAL and COOL) through the well established collaboration of developers from the LHC experiments with a team in the CERN IT department (now partly funded by the EGI-InSPIRE project), which has also managed the overall project coordination.
 Within the common project, the personnel pledged by ATLAS, CMS and LHCb, coming from a large number of institutes in several countries, have contributed to the development and continue to support the components used by their experiment.
 The common project, in particular the effort from the IT Department (and from EGI-InSPIRE through it) only deals with components that concern (or, initially, that show the potential to concern) more than one experiment: in the past, individual experiments have already taken up the sole responsibility of components that have been proven to be relevant to that single experiment.
 This is in line with the more general focus on common solutions as a strategy for the sustainability of the HEP community.
 The usage of the three packages is periodically reviewed with the relevant stakeholders in the IT Department and the experiments.
 In particular, the sustainability of the support model for POOL, CORAL and COOL, taking into account the upcoming termination of funding from EGI-InSPIRE, was been discussed within the context of the WLCG Technical Evaluation Groups in PQ4 2011.